 3:215-216.
 PLANT PHYSIOLOGY.
-Each semester.
-4 credits.
+4 credits each semester.

-Prerequisite, 52 and some knowledge of Chemistry.
+Prerequisite, 22 and some knowledge of Chemistry.
 Water, soil, and mineral requirements of plants, and their metabolism, growth, response to stimuli.
 Two lectures and six hours of laboratory a week.

 3:217.
 PLANT ANATOMY.
 4 credits.